HolyBlackCat/cpp-tutorials/language/02_basics/20_objects_and_value_categories.md

 ## Objects

-When a program manipulates values at runtime, those values are held in something called **objects**.
-Variables are just words/names in the source code that represent the objects existing at runtime:
+When a program manipulates values at runtime, those values are held in something called **objects**, which exist at runtime too. *Variables* are just words/names in the source code that represent those objects existing at runtime.

+For example:
 ```cpp
 int x = 10;
 x = 20;